apollographql/apollo-server/docs/source/integrations/building-integrations.md

 #### Execute the GraphQL request

-With the `HTTPGraphQLRequest` we created above, we now execute the GraphQL request.
+Using the `HTTPGraphQLRequest` we created above, we now execute the GraphQL
+request:

 ```ts
 const result = await server